fleschutz/PowerShell/Docs/open-egg-timer.md

 ## open-egg-timer.ps1 - Opens an egg timer

-This script launches the Web browser with the eggtimer website.
+This PowerShell script launches the Web browser with the eggtimer website.

 ## Parameters
 ```powershell